 This condition is largely treated with antibiotics or surgery.

-Your doctor may need to remove severely inflamed and infected tissue to prevent further problems.
+Your doctor may need to remove very inflamed, scarred, and infected tissue to prevent further problems.
 The infection could spread to other organs, for example.
-Surgery may be necessary if it has spread.
+You may need surgery if it has spread.

 You may also need treatment to remove blockages from the ducts or blood vessels of your organs, such as the ureters that connect your kidneys and bladder.
 This may help to prevent fatal complications.